SAP/ui5-uiveri5/docs/config/authentication.md

 This is the default authentication that is used whenever authentication is not configured explicitly.

 ### Basic auth Configuration
-This configuration uses the `Basic-URL-Authenticator` and targets systems that use basic auth in the URL.
+This configuration uses the `Basic-URL-Authenticator` authenticator and targets systems that use basic auth in the URL.

 ### Fiori-form auth Configuration
-This configuration uses the `UI5-Form-Authenticator` and targets applications started from SAP Fiori Launchpad.
+This configuration uses the `UI5-Form-Authenticator` authenticator and targets applications started from SAP Fiori Launchpad.

 ### Sapcp-form auth Configuration
-This configuration uses the `Form-Authenticator` and targets applications behind SAP Cloud, SAP IDM or any other OAuth2.0 or plain form authentication.
+This configuration uses the `Form-Authenticator` authenticator and targets applications behind SAP Cloud, SAP IDM or any other OAuth2.0 or plain form authentication.

 ## Customize auth Configuration
 It's possible to override an arbitrary authenticator parameter from the authentication configuration.